SysKitTeam/docs-securitymanager/requirements/user-permissions-requirements.md

 ### Service Account Permissions

 **Service Configuration** wizard page requires appropriate [service account](https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/service-accounts) details.

+A service account is a user account that is created explicitly to provide a security context for services running on Windows Server operating systems.
+The security context determined the service’s ability to access local and network resources.
+The Windows operating systems rely on services to run various features.
+These services can be configured through the applications, the Services snap-in, or Task Manager, or by using Windows PowerShell.

 The service account needs to have the following privileges to be able to run the service, create snapshots and other associated jobs:

 * **local administrator** privileges on this computer with UAC control disabled so we can verify your credentials
 * **db\_owner** privileges on the created SysKit Security Manager dedicated database